Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion: Introduction

+Consider the example in Figure \ref{fig:signal-example}.
+The \scg{} has $N=2$ agents, $3$ resources and two state $\theta_1,\theta_2$ of equal probability $0.5$.
+The $2$ agents both start from source $s$ and each picks one edge to sink $t$.
+Cost function $c(0)=c(1) = 0$ whereas $c(2) = 1$; $\epsilon$ is an arbitrarily small positive number.

+On one hand, under the transparent policy of \emph{full information}, both agents can distinguish the state $\theta_1, \theta_2$ and thus will both choose the edge with cost $c(n)$, leading to congestion on the $c(n)$ edge and total social cost $2\times c(2) = 2$.
+On the other hand, the policy of \emph{no information} will lead to the two agents take the top and middle edge respectively at equilibrium, leading to total social cost $2$ as well.
+Simple exercise shows that the optimal \emph{public} signaling scheme --- i.e., when all agents receive the same information--- will mix $0.8$ fraction of $\theta_1$ and $0.2$ fraction of $\theta_2$ for one signal $\sigma_1$, and $0.2$ fraction of $\theta_1$ and $0.8$ fraction of $\theta_2$ for another signal$\sigma_2$.
+Conditioned on public signal $\sigma_1$ (similar analysis applies to $\sigma_2$), at equilibrium one agent will take the top path and another take the bottom path, leading to expected total cost $1.2 - \epsilon + [0.8\times c(1) + 0.2 \times 2] = 1.6-\epsilon$.

-Under the transparent policy of full information, all agents can distinguish the state $\theta_1, \theta_2$ and thus will all choose the edge with cost $c(n)$, leading to total cost $N\times c(N) = N$.
-It is a simple exercise to show that any \emph{public} signaling scheme --- i.e., when all agents receive the same information--- cannot induce total social cost less than $N$.
-Interestingly, a simple \emph{private} signaling scheme, by revealing no information to a single agent (may be picked randomly) but revealing full information to everyone else, can achieve social cost $1+\epsilon$.
-This is because all the $N-1$ agents who receive full information will be able to precisely identify the edge with cost $c(n)$ and then take it.
-This leaves the bottom $1+\epsilon$ edge as the unique best resource for the only remaining agent with no information.
-Since $c(N-1) = 0$, the total social cost decreases to $1+\epsilon$.
+Interestingly, a simple \emph{private} signaling scheme, by revealing no information to one agent (may be picked randomly) but revealing full information to another, can achieve the minimum social cost $1.2 - \epsilon +0 = 1.2- \epsilon$.
+This is because the agent who receives full information will be able to precisely identify the edge with cost $c(n)$ and then take it.
+This leaves the bottom ($1.2- \epsilon$)-cost edge as a best resource for the other agent with no information.
+Optimal private signaling reduces the equilibrium social cost under full information by $2 - 1.2 + \epsilon = 0.8 + \epsilon$, or equivalently by $\frac{0.8 + \epsilon}{1.2 - \epsilon} \approx 67\%$ fraction of the social optimum.
+This ratio can be significantly increased by considering the same network above but with latency functions that lead to higher price of anarchy (e.g., $c(n) = (n/N)^d$ with large $N$), though the algebraic calculation there will be more involved and less intuitive.
+The above example also illustrates how much more powerful private signaling may have than the more-often-studied public signaling in strategic games as in the previous literature.

-\subsection{Overview of Results, Challenges, and Our Techniques}
+\subsection{Overview of results, challenges, and our techniques.}